PantryChef/PantryChef/README.md

 Please see our [Contributing Guide](https://github.com/PantryChef/PantryChef/blob/dev/CONTRIBUTING.md) for detailed information.

 ## Communication
-We have Slack!
-Find us at [pantrychefapp.slack.com](https://pantrychefapp.slack.com).
-Request an invite by sending an email to brandonschabell@gmail.com with the subject, "PantryChef Slack Invite".
+We have a discord server set up.
+Please click [here](https://discord.gg/Bjh3fVF) to join!

 *PantryChef is still in its infancy, so this readme will be updated as progress is made.*